 The Medicare Access and CHIP Re-authorization Act (MACRA) of 2015 amends Section 1848(q)(9)(A)(ii) of the Social Security Act (the Act) to make available for public reporting the names of eligible clinicians in Advanced Alternative Payment Models (APMs) and, to the extent feasible, the names and performance of Advanced APMs.
-In the CY 2017 Quality Payment Program final rule, the Centers for Medicare & Medicaid Services (CMS) finalized linking eligible clinicians and groups to their APM data, as relevant and possible (81 FR 77398).
+In the CY 2017 Quality Payment Program Final Rule, the Centers for Medicare & Medicaid Services (CMS) finalized linking eligible clinicians and groups to their Alternative Payment Model data, as relevant and possible (81 FR 77398).

-CMS is publicly reporting 2019 quality performance information for Next Generation Accountable Care Organizations (NGACOs) and Medicare Shared Savings Program Accountable Care Organizations (ACOs) on Medicare Care Compare.
-This document includes the plain language measure titles and descriptions for the ACO performance information that is publicly reported.
+As part of fulfilling this mandate, CMS will publicly report 2019 Quality Payment Program (QPP) performance information for Next Generation Accountable Care Organizations (NGACOs) and Medicare Shared Savings Program Accountable Care Organizations (ACOs) on Medicare Care Compare and in the Provider Data Catalog (PDC).
+This document includes the plain language measure titles and descriptions for the ACO performance information that will be publicly reported.
 Plain language measure titles and descriptions are used on Care Compare profile pages to allow Medicare patients and caregivers to more easily understand the information.